Factbox: Republicans win key U.S. governors' races

-(Reuters) - Republicans rode a wave of victories among 36 governor races on Tuesday, holding on to big states after bruising battles and ousting Democrats in strongholds such as Illinois, Massachusetts and Maryland.
+(Reuters) - Republicans rode a wave of victories among 36 governor races on Tuesday, holding on to big states after bruising battles and ousting Democrats in strongholds like Illinois, Massachusetts and Maryland.

-The Republicans went into the election holding 29 of the nation’s 50 state governorships and were likely to raise that number by at least two.
+The Republicans went into the election holding 29 of the nation’s 50 state governorships and were likely to raise that number by at least three.

 Here is a look at some of the key races before final results were tallied:

-Republican incumbent Sean Parnell was trailing independent challenger Bill Walker by 47 percent to 48 percent with 85 percent of precincts reporting.
+Republican incumbent Sean Parnell was trailing independent challenger Bill Walker by 49 percent to 46 percent with nearly a quarter of precincts reporting.

 In a twist that reflects Alaska’s free-spirited political culture, the Democratic and independent candidates for governor combined forces on a single ticket in a bid to unseat Parnell.